lllhollliday/lllholliday/README.md

   ### 👩‍💻 About Me

-    ♍   Front End Dev from the UK, coding in Berlin
+    ♍   Frontend Dev from the UK, coding in Berlin

     🪄  Strong interest in great UI